 Halloween can be a difficult time to keep your little ghosts and goblins eating healthy.
-I’ve hosted a Halloween party for my daughter and her classmates for the past eight years, and it can be rather challenging to serve healthy Halloween foods.
 Aside from the unhealthiness of candy, have you looked at the price of a bag of candy these days?
-Wow, is all I have to say!
-I had to do the back-the-shopping-cart-up double take the other day to make sure my eyes didn’t deceive me.
-A large bag of candy was almost $20!
-It’s all about presentation when serving up healthy, Halloween treats (that goes for us adults, too).
-We are all more likely to eat something that is presented well, so get creative with your hauntingly healthy Halloween treats!
+A large bag of candy is almost $20!
+It’s all about presentation when serving up healthy Halloween treats.
+That goes for adults, too!
+Everyone is more likely to eat something that is presented well, so get creative with your hauntingly healthy Halloween treats!

-Spaceships and laser beams has several fun, spooky ways to serve up Halloween fun.
-One of my favorites is the Spiders on a Log.
-Simply slice celery sticks lengthwise and then add smooth peanut butter.
-Add washed plastic spiders and you’ve already achieved one healthy snack idea.
+1. Spiders on a Log: A classic favorite with a twist is Spiders on a Log.
+Simply cut celery into sticks and then add smooth peanut butter in the crevice.
+Add washed plastic spiders and you’ve achieved one healthy, creepy snack.
 Please take care to make sure none of your little monsters have a peanut allergy before serving this snack.

-I have noticed in my 19 years of being a mommy that almost always the fruit is the first to go at any kid party.
-This next idea from Pinterest can also double as a centerpiece.
-Get a pumpkin (you don’t even have to carve it) and poke skewered fruit kabobs in the top for a fun presentation.
-If you’re especially talented, you can draw a face onto the front of the pumpkin for a fun twist. (photo credit)
+4. Fresh fruit: Fresh fruit is always a big hit with kids.
+This idea for fruit kabobs can also double as a centerpiece.
+Get a pumpkin and poke skewered fruit kabobs in the top for a fun presentation.
+If you’re feeling especially crafty, you can carve a jack-o-lantern for a scary, fun presentation.

-Another way I have learned to cut back on the candy at Halloween is to give little goodies like yo-yos, pencils, glow sticks, etc. These items are easy to find at any big box store or you can order large quantities online at Oriental Trading.
+Another way to cut back on the candy at Halloween is to give little goodies like yo-yos, pencils, glow sticks, and other small items.
+These items are easy to find at any big box store, or you can order large quantities online at Oriental Trading.

 Get creative and let your kiddos help you out with making some of these snacks.
-This is twofold, well, threefold—they learn how to help plan for a special occasion, they learn how to make the snacks, and you get to spend precious time together.
+They learn how to help plan for a special occasion, they learn how to make healthy snacks, and you get to spend precious time together.
 Happy haunting!